OlegDzhuraev/Tags/README.md

 GlobalTags.Instance.Add(Tag.Example);
 ```

-It can be called from any script by `GlobalTags.Instance`.
+It can be accessed from any script by `GlobalTags.Instance`.

 ## License
 MIT